bregman-arie/infraform/README.md

 3. Any templates in ~/.infraform/<scenario_dir> are being rendered, including the scenario file itself
 4. Remote environment is prepared.
 Local ~/.infraform/<scenario_dir> is copied to remote hosts to ~/.infraform path.
 5. Infraform runs the "run" directive in ~/.infraform/<scenario_dir>/<scenario_file> on the remote hosts

-## Development

-If you are interested in developing Infraform further, please read [here](docs/developer.md)

 ## Contributions